Indigenous Employment Program: A Step Towards Providing Jobs

 Indigenous Employment Program

-Despite the 2008 ‘Close the Gap’ framework, there is still an obvious big employment gap between non-indigenous and indigenous Australians.
-In an effort to actually close that gap, programs continue to be implemented by both the government and not-for-profit organisations, which emphasise the importance of education to enhance the chance of aboriginal Australians gaining meaningful jobs.
-Moreover, there is Australia’s indigenous employment program known as IAGDP (Indigenous Australian Government Development Program) helping Torres Strait Islander and Aboriginal people who may be interested to work in the APS (Australian Public Service).
+Despite the 2008 ‘Close the Gap’ framework, there is still an apparent big employment gap between non-indigenous and indigenous Australians.
+To close that gap, programs continue to be implemented by both the government and not-for-profit organisations, which emphasise the importance of education to enhance the chance of aboriginal Australians gaining meaningful jobs.
+Moreover, Australia’s indigenous employment program, IAGDP (Indigenous Australian Government Development Program), helping Torres Strait Islander and Aboriginal people interested in working in the APS (Australian Public Service).

-The indigenous employment program is seen as a critical step toward providing more jobs to an underappreciated community.
-There are many benefits of the program, such as the provision of structured development and learning to help indigenous people build a career in the APS, and possibly in other industries.
-The program also supports them to take a diploma course in different specialisations that may interest them.
-Other benefits include study assistance, competitive salaries, employment conditions, superannuation, peer support, coaching, mentoring, and a permanent full-time position upon completion of the program.
+The indigenous employment program is a critical step toward providing more jobs to an underappreciated community.
+The program has many benefits, such as providing structured development and learning to help indigenous people build a career in the APS and possibly in other industries.
+The program also supports them in taking a diploma course in different specialisations that may interest them.
+Other benefits include study assistance, competitive salaries, employment conditions, superannuation, peer support, coaching, mentoring, and a permanent full-time position upon program completion.

-The type of work involved in the indigenous employment program will vary, depending on the agency that participants will be working in.
-It could involve data entry, records management, answering enquiries, communications, human resources management, contract and project management, procurement, and other general clerical, administrative, operational, or systems support work.
+The type of work involved in the indigenous employment program will vary, depending on the agency participants will work in.
+It could include data entry, records management, answering enquiries, communications, human resources management, contract and project management, procurement, and other general clerical, administrative, operational, or systems support work.